simonihmig/tracked-redux/README.md

 ------------------------------------------------------------------------------

 * Ember.js v3.24 or above
-* Ember CLI v3.24 or above
-* Node.js v12 or above
+* Embroider or ember-auto-import v2

 Installation